cessationoftime/wxHaskell-Windows-Builder/README.md

 ### Running ###

-* Run download.ps1 from powershell terminal (admin mode)
+* Run build.ps1 from powershell terminal (admin mode)
-* Then Run build.bat from cmd  (admin mode)

 ### Troubleshooting ###

-* wxWidgets-3.0.2 spits out an error when compiling in release mode that it is missing a "coredll_headerctlg.o" file.
-I copied and renamed a file called  "coredll_headerctrlg.o" to "coredll_headerctlg.o", this seemed to fix the problem.
-Though I am uncertain if it is the correct fix.
+wxWidgets-3.0.2 spits out this error when compiling in release mode.

 ```
 g++: gcc_mswudll\coredll_headerctlg.o: No such file or directory
 ```

+ I copied and renamed a file called  "coredll_headerctrlg.o" to "coredll_headerctlg.o" and this seems to be an adequate workaround.
+At the moment the script does this automatically.